DylanWengUT/ace/README.md

 ## Some code conventions
 - [ECMAScript 2015](https://babeljs.io/docs/learn-es2015/) syntax
 - Avoid heavily nested DOM structure.
 Try other methods before wrapping a single element with a div
+- Use dependencies/libraries/frameworks only if it reduces coding significantly and can be applied widely

 ## Create a component
 - Create new .html and possibly .js and .css file in the components folder